We practice what we preach

 The result HH is the total entropy in bits.

-Now that we established what entropy is and a way to calculate we can see that increasing either the password length or the size of the character set increases the entropy and thus the password strength.
+Now that we established what entropy is and a way to calculate we can see that increasing either the password length LL or the size of the character set NN increases the entropy and thus the password strength.

 Password Entropy Calculation